-For most computers, you can select Windows Update from the Start Menu.
-Macintosh computers have typically had a small market share of malicious code, but with the advent of OSX, much of the code base for BSD can easily be re-compiled to hack a MAC.
-The newest operating system versions have an automatic update function.
+For most computers, you can select Windows Update from the Start Menu or Settings Menu.
+Modern operating system have an automatic update function.
+Make sure it is enabled.
 Consult your operating system vendor for details.

-Virus protection software attempts to keep malicious code from running on your computer.
-Having virus protection software installed and updated is the second most important step you can take to protect your personal computer.
+Malware protection software attempts to keep malicious code from running on your computer.
+Having malware protection software installed and updated is important to protect your personal computer.

 Unless you are expecting an attachment, don't open it.
 Even if the email is seemingly from a trusted source such as a bank or a good friend.
 As a simple check, you can send the person a message to confirm if they really sent you the email with an attachment(s).